In this article, I discuss the best disability insurance options for teachers.

 Some disabilities are longer.
-Disabilities from mental illnesses or alcohol/drug abuse can last years.
+Disabilities from mental illnesses, mental impairment like dementia, or alcohol/drug abuse can last years.
 How do you know these unfortunate situations won’t happen to you?

-The moral of this section is you really don’t know.
+The moral of this section is you don’t know.
 Disability insurance protects you from this unknown.
-It pays you a benefit, which in turn you can focus on your rehab, treatment, and family.
-Which, brings us to our next section.
+It pays you monthly disability benefits, which in turn you can focus on your rehab, treatment, and family.
+This brings us to our next section.

 Reason #3: More Important People Rely On You

 Here’s another important reason.
 You may think your students are the most important people.
 Who can be more important than them, you think?
 They are the reason I am a teacher.

 True.
 They do matter.
 Let’s be honest, though, your students – or even the administration or school board – don’t love you as your family loves you.
 By far, if you have a family, your spouse and children rely on you more than you think.
 They love you more than anything.

 If you are disabled, without disability insurance, you have to answer tough questions and make tough decisions.